yun-liu/RCF/README.md

     @article{liu2019richer,
       title={Richer Convolutional Features for Edge Detection},
-      author={Yun Liu and Ming-Ming Cheng and Xiaowei Hu and Jia-Wang Bian and Le Zhang and Xiang Bai and Jinhui Tang}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}, volume={41},
+      author={Liu, Yun and Cheng, Ming-Ming and Hu, Xiaowei and Bian, Jia-Wang and Zhang, Le and Bai, Xiang and Tang, Jinhui}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)}, volume={41},
       number={8},